ovainola/ovainola.github.com/_posts/2016-11-2-Viscoplasticity.markdown

     if yield_ > 0
         wrap = x-> norton_plastic_potential(x, K, n, f)

         # This part is different.
-As you can see, we'll take a numerical derivate
+As you can see, we'll take an automatic derivative
-        # Way more convenient compared to hand derivated potential function
+        # Way more convenient compared to hand-differentiated potential function
         dϵ_vp = ForwardDiff.gradient(wrap, σ_tria)
         σ += C * (dϵdt - dϵ_vp) * Δt
     else